algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/gcd.md

 Second, we can notice that condition 2 can now only be true once — in the very beginning — because every other identity leaves at least one of the numbers odd.
 Therefore we can handle this case just once in the beginning and not consider it in the main loop.

 Third, we can notice that after we've entered condition 4 and applied its identity, $a$ will always be even and $b$ will always be odd, so we already know that on the next iteration we are going to be in condition 3.
 This means that we can actually "de-evenize" $a$ right away, and if we do so we will again hit condition 4 on the next iteration.
-This means that we can only ever be either in condition 4 or terminating by condition 1, which removes the need to .
+This means that we can only ever be either in condition 4 or terminating by condition 1, which removes the need to branch.

 Combining these ideas, we get the following implementation: